-She holds a B.S. in Textile Technology from the University of Massachusetts as well as an M.S.
-Degree in Textile Technology from the Institute of Textile Technology in Charlottesville, Virginia.
+Melissa earned a B.S. in Textile Technology from the University of Massachusetts and an M.S. in Textile Technology from the Institute of Textile Technology in Charlottesville, Virginia.
 She has held management and marketing positions with companies such as Johns Manville, Hunter Douglas Window Fashions, Unifi, Inc., and Milliken & Company.

 Shows up every day – and we know that’s 90% of success